 There are three international airports in and out of Kenya: Jomo Kenyatta International Airport in Nairobi, Moi International Airport in Mombasa and Moi International Airport in Eldoret.
 However, the most convenient point of entry into Kenya is via the Jomo Kenyatta International Airport (JRO) in Nairobi.

 Kenya Airways (KQ) and British Airways (BA) offer daily direct flights from London Heathrow to Nairobi.
 Flight times take approximately 8 hours 30 minutes.

-There are also other flights to Kenya but with stop-overs and connections enroute which include: Ethiopian Airlines, KLM Air France, Qatar and Emirates.
-Generally all flights take at least 9-11 hours.
+There are also other flights to Kenya but with stop-overs and connections en route which include: Ethiopian Airlines, KLM Air France, Qatar and Emirates.
+Generally, all flights take at least 9-11 hours.

 We can give you advice and help reserve the seats for group flight bookings but we cannot sell them to you because we are not a ticketing agency with ATOL (Air Traffic Operators License).
-If you are travelling as a small group is is worth getting together and all booking tickets at the same time to ensure that you are all on the same flight.
+If you are traveling as a small group is worth getting together and all booking tickets at the same time to ensure that you are all on the same flight.

 Visas are now purchased through an e-visa portal for UK citizens prior to flying.
 You are advised to do this some time prior to your flight.